Trump’s Current Golf Outings: 223

 Make sure to check back on a regular basis to see how many times Trump has gone golfing since becoming president.
 Also, we track how much time Trump has spent golfing.
 Check out our Donald Trump golfing fun facts listed below the other golfing presidents!

 Want some Trump golf balls for your next round?
-We found pretty good ones here
+We found pretty darn funny ones here on Amazon

 Keeping track of President Trump’s golf trips and seeing how it stacks up to his predecessors.